-The success fee element of the party's costs is not recoverable from the losing party, subject to limited exceptions (e.g., in cases where the CFA was entered into before 1 April 2013, in insolvency-related proceedings where the CFA was entered into before 6 April 2016, and in publication and privacy proceedings where the CFA was entered into before 6 April 2019).
-As of 6 April 2016, success fees are no longer recoverable in insolvency-related cases and as of 6 April 2019 success fees are no longer recoverable in publication and privacy proceedings.
+The success fee element of the party's costs is not recoverable from the losing party, subject to limited exceptions (eg, in cases where the CFA was entered into before 1 April 2013, in insolvency-related proceedings where the CFA was entered into before 6 April 2016, in publication and privacy proceedings where the CFA was entered into before 6 April 2019, and in claims for damages in respect of diffuse mesothelioma).
+As of 6 April 2016, success fees are no longer recoverable in insolvency-related cases, and as of 6 April 2019, success fees are no longer recoverable in publication and privacy proceedings.